exercism/v3/languages/csharp/exercises/concept/user-defined-exceptions/.meta/design.md

 - `user-defined-exceptions`: know how to define a user-defined exception.
 - `exception-filtering`: know how to use exception filtering.

-Any data types used in this exercise (e.g. `strings`) should also be added as prerequisites.

 ## Prequisites

 This Concept Exercise's prerequisites Concepts are: